-Process is core to Clubhouse Trailers success, from project inception through delivery Clubhouse Trailers has created a culture of constant improvement, innovation, and efficiency throughout our team.
-The process begins during the consultation phase to understand the nuanced needs of each program, the staff and the community at-large.
-During the conceptual phase, the Clubhouse team engages with key stakeholders to work within budget, time, and process constraints to develop a highly usable and efficient solution meeting the specific needs of each program.
-We identify and source each gently-used trailer as this critical foundation must provide for many years of use and pride for the students, faculty, staff, and parents.
-We work exclusively with a trailer broker located in the Midwest with access to a Nationwide inventory of trailers in a variety of configurations to meet each distinct need.
-Each trailer must be DOT certified and all key systems are brought up to a high standard regulated by the US Department of Transportation.
-Each trailer is specifically selected to match the needs of a program, design, or functionality.
+Process is paramount to Clubhouse Trailer Company’s success.
+From project inception to delivery, The Clubhouse strives for constant improvement, innovation and efficiency throughout our team.
+This begins during the consultation phase to understand the nuanced needs of the program, staff and community at-large.
+During the conceptual phase, The Clubhouse team engages with key stakeholders to work within budget, time and process constraints in order to develop a highly-usable and efficient solution to meet the specific needs of the program.
+Upon finalization of the design, the trailer is sourced as either a new or refurbished project.
+We work exclusively with a trailer broker who has access to a nationwide inventory of trailers in a variety of configurations.
+Each trailer is DOT certified with all key systems brought to a high standard regulated by the U.S. Department of Transportation according to Volume 5, Chapter III, Subchapter B, Appendix G of the Title 49 Transportation Federal Regulation.

 The same diligence and attention is given to the exterior design of the trailer, as our graphics experts work closely with a program to execute on a shared vision for each community showpiece.
 A trailer is a billboard for a school, and becomes a key component of community pride and goodwill between the district and the communities served.